-Researchers and citizen scientists spent the day aboard R/V ANGARI conducting shark research in Palm Beach County.
+Researchers and citizen scientists spent the day aboard R/V ANGARI conducting shark research offshore Palm Beach County.

 Kirk Gastrich organizes and leads sampling trips for Global FinPrint in the Western Atlantic and Pacific Ocean regions.
 His work takes him around the globe to study community ecology and predator/prey interactions of marine and estuarine megafauna, including elasmobranchs, marine mammals, and aquatic reptiles.
 His research also includes studies of muscle biochemistry, physiology and swimming performance of fishes.